revanshine/decoherence-as-first-principle/letters/gravitational-decoherence-oscillations.md

 ### 📈 Collapse-Length as a Dynamical Variable

 We define a time-evolving collapse length $L_c(t)$, which determines the scale over which quantum systems become classical.
-Our working hypothesis is that the apparent acceleration of the universe arises from **nonlinear dynamics** **$L_c(t)$** that distort time measurements in EM-local reference frames.
+Our working hypothesis is that the apparent acceleration of the universe arises from **nonlinear dynamics in** **$L_c(t)$** that distort time measurements in EM-local reference frames.

 The first-order model treats this as a harmonic oscillator: